sofmon/convention/v2/README.md

 The following keys/files must be automatically provided by the hosting environment:

-- **environment**: Specifies the environment name, with production as the production environment.
+- **environment**: Specifies the environment name, with "production" as the production environment.
 - **communication_certificate**: SSL certificate for internal HTTPS communication.
 - **communication_key**: SSL key for internal HTTPS communication.
 - **communication_secret**: Secret used for signing and verifying authorization tokens.